 Digital Skills GapResearch on Digital Skills, Digital Literacy, and the Future of Work

 Burning Glass Technologies has conducted a series of studies for Capital One on the digital skills employers demand from workers, and how to close the digital skills gap.
-Capital One noted a gap in their own Capital One Jobs and Capital One Career requirements.
 We’ve found in the middle-skill job market, the world is increasingly divided between the jobs that demand digital skills and the ones that don’t—and the ones that don’t are falling behind.

 Download our latest report: The Digital Edge: Middle-Skill Workers and Careers